 b.
-Case-control method
+Case-control method:

-If we assume a vaccine exposure rate in the control population of 90% and observe 60% vaccine effectiveness, then with 284 cases and 852 controls (1:3 matching), the lower limit of the 95% confidence interval for vaccine effectiveness will be above 40%.

-Expected numbers and feasibility

-From UK data presented at EMGM 2011, it is known that about 40% of IMD cases below the age of one year occur in infants < 5 months of age.
-Taking into account that these children may not be well protected by the 4CMenB vaccine yet, the calculations use a VE of 0% at < 5 months of age.
-For children 5 - 12 months of age, the vaccine effectiveness of 4CMenB is estimated to be approximately 50%.

-Example: assuming a coverage of 90% (with 10% for unvaccinated) and VE of 60% in fully vaccinated infants between 12 and 24 months of age that currently have an observed number of 119 cases per year: (11910%)+(11990%40%) = 55 expected cases per year.

-However, these are rough, very first estimates based on several assumptions as described in the protocol.
-The study is expected to last 3 years.

-Interim analysis
+In case-control studies, vaccine effectiveness is based on the odds ratio (OR) and is

+03 SEP 13 Version 3 Filia Conndential Page 17 01 01 Name of MAH: GSKVaccines S.r.l.
+Protocol number: V72_38OB Date of Protocol Abstract: 26 Oct 11, amended on 03 July 2015 (version 2.0) defined as: $VE = 1 - OI$ R ess estimate will be calculated ard errors from logistic regress along with the 95% confidence sion.
+Sample size consideration 5 a.
+Screening method cine coverage and observe 60% over limit of the 95% confidence bove 40%. b.
+Case-control method 60% vaccine effectiver If we assume a vaccine exposure rate in the control population of 90% and observe 60% vaccine effectiveness, then with 284 cases and 852 controls (1:3 matching), the lower limit of the 95% confidence interval for vaccine effectiveness will be above 40%.
+Expected numbers and fea sibility below the age of one year these children may not be use a VE of 0% at < 5 mor t EMGM 2011, it is known tha occur in infants < 5 months of well protected by the 4CMenB hths of age.
+For children 5 - 12 is estimated to be approximatel age.
+Taking into account that vaccine yet, the calculations months of age, the vaccine Example: assuming a coverage of 90% (with 10% for unvaccinated) and VE of 60% in fully vaccinated infants between 12 and 24 months of age that currently have an observed number of 119 cases per year: $(11910\%)+(11990\%40\%) = 55$ expected cases per year. · · · · · · · · · · · · · · · · · · · very first estimates based on s The study is expected to last 3 - Interim analysis cluding (as soon as applicable)

-Study progress reports, including (as soon as applicable) interim results, will be provided by the mentioned affiliations every six months for the 3-year study duration.
+provided by the mentioned affiliations every six months for the 3-year study duration.

-Name of MAH: Protocol number: Date of Protocol

-GlaxoSmithKline V72_38OB Abstract:

-Biologicals S.A.
-26 Oct 11, amended on

-03 July 2015 (version 2.0)

-į į

-Informed Consent and Ethical Approval: In 2001, the HPA (now PHE) received approval from the Department of Health's Patient Information Advisory Group (PAIG) application to continue the collection of personal's identification data for the surveillance, control and prevention of communicable diseases.
+Name of MAH: GSKVaccines S.r.l.
+Protocol number: V72_38OB Date of Protocol Abstract: 26 Oct 11, amended on 03 July 2015 (version 2.0) Informed Consent and Ethical Approval: In 2001, the HPA (now PHE) received approval from the Department of Health's Patient Information Advisory Group (PAIG) application to continue the collection of personal's identification data for the surveillance, control and prevention of communicable diseases.
 This ongoing approval covers the routine meningococcal surveillance system.
 Milestones: Important milestones, such as start, duration and reporting of this study, largely depend on whether or not 4CMenB will be registered and introduced into the UK, under which circumstances (NIP or outbreak setting), and which age groups are indicated to receive the vaccine.
 A large NIP catch-up campaign would reduce the absolute number of reported meningococcal cases and as a result it will take more time before the required sample size has been reached.
 This would cause an increase of the total study duration and, therefore, a later date for the report(s) and publication(s).